 Where we are up to

-- cultural awareness training delivered by Victorian Aboriginal Community Controlled Health Organisation (VACCHO) was completed in 2018 for Justice Health and contracted health service providers
+Cultural awareness training delivered by the Victorian Aboriginal Community Controlled Health Organisation (VACCHO) was completed in 2022 for Justice Health and contracted health service providers.
+VACCHO trained a total of 126 staff this year.

 This project will consider culturally appropriate, holistic health care models in prisons including: